Key facts

 Work integrated learning

-For those enrolled in HSE730 Professional Placement and Development, a minimum of 220 hours of practical experience in an exercise and sport science work practicum in the final trimester is required.
+Students enrolled in HSE740 Professional Practice in Sport Science or HSE741 Professional Practice for Accreditation in Sport Science will undertake 360 hours of practical experience in an exercise and sport science work practicum in the final trimester.

 You have the opportunity to undertake hands-on experience in a variety of sporting environments.
 These may vary from local, state or national sporting organisations, elite and semi-elite sporting clubs and state and national institutes of sport.